opalsecurity/opal-go/docs/ResourceRemoteInfo.md

 NewResourceRemoteInfoWithDefaults instantiates a new ResourceRemoteInfo object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAwsOrganizationalUnit

+`func (o *ResourceRemoteInfo) GetAwsOrganizationalUnit() ResourceRemoteInfoAwsOrganizationalUnit`

+GetAwsOrganizationalUnit returns the AwsOrganizationalUnit field if non-nil, zero value otherwise.

+### GetAwsOrganizationalUnitOk

+`func (o *ResourceRemoteInfo) GetAwsOrganizationalUnitOk() (*ResourceRemoteInfoAwsOrganizationalUnit, bool)`

+GetAwsOrganizationalUnitOk returns a tuple with the AwsOrganizationalUnit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAwsOrganizationalUnit

+`func (o *ResourceRemoteInfo) SetAwsOrganizationalUnit(v ResourceRemoteInfoAwsOrganizationalUnit)`

+SetAwsOrganizationalUnit sets AwsOrganizationalUnit field to given value.

+### HasAwsOrganizationalUnit

+`func (o *ResourceRemoteInfo) HasAwsOrganizationalUnit() bool`

+HasAwsOrganizationalUnit returns a boolean if a field has been set.

 ### GetAwsAccount